theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart3.md

 mkdir ANVIO
 cd ANVIO
 ```
 We need to do some tricks for the contigs from assembly before we can use them on Friday.
-You'll need to load bioconda and activate Anvio
+You'll need to load bioconda and activate Anvio.
+Open a screen for Anvi'o workflow. `screen -S anvio`

 ```
-module load bioconda/3
-# allocate resources
+# allocate resources and log in to a computing node
 salloc -n 1 --mem=10000 -t 00:20:00 -p serial
 srun --pty $SHELL
+# load bioconda and activate Anvi'o environment
+module load bioconda/3
 source activate anvio3
 ```
 ## Rename the scaffolds and select those >2,500nt.